 Multiple Sclerosis is Lyme Disease

-2. I learned from a Gary Young training tape that it may be heavy metals in the nervous system causing the neurons to fire so rapidly that the myelin sheath is burned up.
+2. Through some research, I read that it may be heavy metals in the nervous system causing the neurons to fire so rapidly that the myelin sheath is burned up.
 The body has the ability to use pregnenolone to rebuild the sheath, but it can't do so while things are so "hot."
-PEPPERMINT essential oil cools down the firing.
+Peppermint essential oil cools down the firing.
 I had all my mercury fillings removed by a conscientious dentist (he made sure I didn't swallow the mercury as he was removing it!).
 There are very few "biological" dentist's, but you must find one that will do it right, otherwise you will only be releasing the mercury into your system and possibly will cause more harm than good.
 I found a lot of good information here: http://www.iaomt.org/

 I also have a Raindrop massage done weekly and use a cool towel instead of a warm one (remember the idea is to cool things down).
-I also substitute nerve building oils like GERANIUM and HELICHRYSUM BLEND instead of Oregano and Thyme.
-I also use FRANKINCENSE to repair DNA.
+I also substitute nerve building oils like Geranium and Helichrysum Substitute Blend instead of Oregano and Thyme.
+I also use Frankincense to support my DNA.

 I did a colon cleanse to clear the bowels so I could effectively do a heavy metal cleanse, because your body will become toxic if it can't move the dumped metals out efficiently.